brygudino/StudentPlanner/README.md

 # StudentPlanner

-In order to run this program, Andorid Studio will be needed.
+In order to run the program, the user must have Andorid Studio.